Teaching in 2018

 Corinne is also interested in mixed methodological approaches to studying applied sociolinguistics.
 In this area, Corinne researches positioning, ideologies, and identities of multilingual speakers and foreign language learners.
 She has also conducted research and published in the areas of linguistic landscapes, language policy, language and memory in forensic linguistics, community and classroom ethnography, and language and sexuality.
 Her recent publications have appeared in the journals Language in Society, Anthropology & Education Quarterly, Gender and Language, Issues in Applied Linguistics, Journal of Language and Sexuality, and as chapters in the edited volumes Overcoming Erasure: Reappropriation of Space in the Linguistic Landscape of Mass-Scale Protests (2015), Linguistic Landscapes, Multilingualism and Social Change: Diversité des approaches (2013), and Second Language Interaction in Diverse Educational Contexts (2013).

-Seals, C.A.
-(Under contract, 2017).
-‘Choosing a Mother Tongue’: Identity Renegotiation in Ukrainian Narratives of Conflict.
+Seals, C.A. (forthcoming, 2018).
+‘Choosing a Mother Tongue’: Positioning, Dialogism, and Identity in Ukrainian Narratives of Conflict.
 Multilingual Matters.

 Articles, chapters and reviews

-Seals, C.A. (in press).
+Seals, C.A.
+(2017).
 Pasifika Heritage Languages in New Zealand.
 In O. Kagan, M. Carreira, and C. Chik, eds.
-A Handbook on Heritage Language Education: From Innovation to Program Building.
-Routledge.
+The Routledge Handbook on Heritage Language Education: From Innovation to Program Building (pp. 298-312).
+London: Routledge.

-Seals, C.A. (in press).
+Seals, C.A.
+(2017).
 Dynamic Family Language Policy: Heritage Language Socialization and Strategic Accommodation in the Home.
 In J. Macalister & S.H.
 Mirvahedi, eds.
-Family Language Policies in a Multilingual World: Opportunities, Challenges, and Consequences.
-Routledge.
+Family Language Policies in a Multilingual World: Opportunities, Challenges, and Consequences (pp. 175-194).
+London: Routledge.

-Seals, C.A. (in press).
+Seals, C.A.
+(2017).
 Dealing with Participant Attrition in Longitudinal Studies.
 In H. Rose and J. McKinley, eds.
-Doing Real Research in Applied Linguistics.
-Routledge.
+Doing Research in Applied Linguistics: Realities, Dilemmas, and Solutions (pp. 72-80).
+London: Routledge.

-Dang, C.T., and Seals, C.A. (in press).
-An Evaluation of Primary English Textbooks in Vietnam: A Sociolinguistic Perspective.
+Dang, C.T., and Seals, C.A.
+(2016).
+An Evaluation of primary English textbooks in Vietnam: A sociolinguistic perspective.
 TESOL Journal.
+Early view online.

-Seals, C.A. (in press).
-The Contrastive Use of Humor by a Lesbian Comedian for LGBT and General Audiences. de genere Journal.
+Seals, C.A.
+(2016).
+The Contrastive Use of Humor by a Lesbian Comedian for LGBT and General Audiences. de genere Journal, 2(1): Article 9.

-Seals, C.A., and Kreeft-Peyton, J. (2016).
+Seals, C.A. and J. Kreeft-Peyton (2016).
 Heritage Language Education: Valuing the Languages, Literacies, and Cultural Competencies of Immigrant Youth.
-Current Issues in Language Planning.
-Early view on-line.
+Current Issues in Language Planning, 18(1), 87-101.

 Seals, C. A. (2015) Overcoming Erasure: Reappropriation of Space in the Linguistic Landscape of Mass-Scale Protests.
 In S. Ben Said and R. Rubdy, eds.
 Language Exclusion and Conflict in the Linguistic Landscape.
 Palgrave Macmillan. pp. 223-238.